Charlie Haden: Liberation Music Orchestra

-While on tour with the Ornette Coleman Quartet in Portugal in 1971, Haden dedicated a performance of his "Song for Ché" to the anticolonialist revolutionaries in the Portuguese colonies of Mozambique, Angola, and Guinea.
-The song was written in memory of revolutionary Ché Guevara.
-In 1971, Portugal was ruled by the authoritarian Estado Novo regime.
+While on tour with the Ornette Coleman Quartet in Portugal in 1971, Haden dedicated a performance of his "Song for Ché" to anti-colonial resistance movements in the Portuguese colonies of Mozambique, Angola, and Guinea.
 The following day, he was detained at Lisbon Airport, jailed, and interrogated by the DGS, the Portuguese secret police.
-He was only released after Ornette Coleman and others complained to the American cultural attaché, and he was later interviewed in the United States by the FBI about his choice of dedication.
-A mono recording of Haden's dedication, and the audience's applause, is included at the beginning of "For A Free Portugal" on his 1976 album Closeness.
+He was released only after Coleman and others complained to the American cultural attaché; Haden was later interviewed by the FBI about the dedication.
+A mono recording of Haden's dedication and the audience's applause is included at the beginning of "For A Free Portugal" on the album Closeness.
+It was released in 1976, two years after the Carnation Revolution.